 - Requiring written assurances from claimants regarding lien-free status.

-Regular Title Audits
+Regular Audits and Legal Compliance

 Effective practices include: